MicrosoftDocs/azure-video-indexer/azure-video-indexer/upload-index-media.md

 - If you're using a trial account, check the account quota for daily count, daily duration, or total duration.
 To view your quota and usage, select **Account settings**.
 - If the upload from URL failed, check that:
     - the URL is valid and public.
 You should be able to view or hear the file from placing the URL in the browser location field.
-    - the media file isn't encrypted, protected by DRM, corrupted, or damaged.
+    - the media file isn't encrypted, protected by digital rights management (DRM), corrupted, or damaged.
     - it's a [supported media file](/azure/media-services/latest/encode-media-encoder-standard-formats-reference).
     - the file size isn't larger than 2 GB.
     - you have a stable internet connection.